Captain Stephen McGregor (1908–1944)

 Your dad was a brave man.
 I admired him very much.
 He taught some of us how to stay alive way before D Day.
 Thru his training he was tough and that brought some of us out of WWII.
 I was fairly close to him when they were shelling us plus small arms fire.

 It remains unclear if Captain McGregor died just offshore, on the beach, while being transferred back to the fleet offshore, or at a medical treatment facility (hospital ship or hospital back in England).
 Alice McGregor received one notification that her husband was wounded, followed by another that he had been killed.
-However, his status was recorded on the official casualty list as killed in action rather than died of wounds.
-If accurate, that meant he died immediately after he was hit (as two eyewitnesses attested) and before reaching medical care.
+His status was recorded on the official 1946 casualty list as killed in action rather than died of wounds.
+If accurate, that meant he died soon after he was hit (as two eyewitnesses attested) and before reaching medical care.
+On the other hand, if he was killed instantly on the beach, his body would most likely have been buried in France rather than transported back to England.
+McGregor’s burial report stated that his place of death was unknown, while the Adjutant General’s Office report of death stated he was killed in France.

-Captain McGregor was buried at the U.S. Military Cemetery, Brookwood in England (Plot T, Row 1, Grave 24).
+Captain McGregor was buried at the U.S. Military Cemetery, Brookwood, England.
 He was posthumously awarded the Purple Heart.
 After the war, Captain McGregor’s wife requested that his body remain overseas.
 He was reinterred at what is now referred to at the Cambridge American Cemetery (Plot C, Row 4, Grave 63).

 Notes